FFmpeg Installation & Troubleshooting

 Especially on Synology, FFmpeg might be bundled/installed by other 3rd party software packages such as this popular one: github.com/SynoCommunity/spksrc/wiki/FAQ-FFmpeg

-The solution is to download another build of FFmpeg and tell JDownloader to use that instead see instructions down below.
+The solution is to download another build of FFmpeg and tell JDownloader to use that instead, see instructions down below on how to change FFmpeg paths in JDownloader in order to make it use a user defined FFmpeg version.

 Linux and Windows users: I'm having trouble with FFmpeg